sdtemple/isweep/docs/source/usage.rst

 The YAML example file is ``phasing-and-lai.yaml``.
 Most of the parameters are written exactly as the parameters in `Beagle <https://faculty.washington.edu/browning/beagle/beagle.html>`_, `Flare <https://github.com/browning-lab/flare>`_, or `hap-ibd <https://github.com/browning-lab/hap-ibd>`_.
 Other parameters define file locations.
 The remaining parameters are:

 * ``rename-chrs-map-adx``, ``rename-chrs-map-ref``: harmonizes 9 vs chr9 in VCF CHROM column with genetic map.
 Files are in ``rename-chrs/``.
 The ``num-chrnum.txt`` means 9 is in the VCF column, but chr9 is in the genetic map column.
-* ``change:files:ref-panel-map``: tab-separated, headerless file with reference sample ID (column 1) and reference panel label (column 2)
+* ``ref-panel-map``: tab-separated, headerless file with reference sample ID (column 1) and reference panel label (column 2)
 * ``keep-samples``: the sample IDs to phase, LAI, and IBD infer, which may be a subset of a larger consortium dataset
-* ``change:bcftools-parameters:c-min-mac``: minimum minor allele count, where 1 and 2 are incredibly difficult to phase
+* ``bcftools-parameters:c-min-mac``: minimum minor allele count, where 1 and 2 are incredibly difficult to phase

 We strongly recommend against setting ``flare-parameter:probs`` equal to ``true``, which may create enormous file sizes and require a lot of RAM.